 While, traveling with your best buddies or with your partner has its individual package of fun and craziness, solo travel to your favorite destination has its own box of memories.
-Right from finding yourself to adding friends from every corner, there are a number of reasons why you should take off to a solo vacation at least once in your lifetime.
+Right from finding yourself to adding friends from every corner, there are a number of reasons why you should take off on a solo vacation at least once in your lifetime.
 And now that you have decided to travel alone, the real fun begins when you decide where to go.
 Though there are endless solo travel ideas, if you want to browse some of the unique and safe places to your trip, then Europe can turn out to be a loyal partner on your solo jaunt.

 Europe is one of the fascinating places to add to your bucket list.
 As it doesn’t take much time to reach there, it also enfolds the excellent tourist infrastructure and the cordial Europeans (that is the bonus).
 Travelling alone has its own pros and cons but one thing it does is that it allows you to know yourself more.